premium-data-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: comparing product prices across e-commerce platforms using Google Shopping and direct URL monitoring.
-This specific verb+resource combination differentiates it from sibling tools like search_amazon_products, which is platform-specific.
+The description clearly states the tool's purpose: 'Compare product prices across e-commerce platforms using Google Shopping and direct URL monitoring.'
+This is a specific verb+resource construction that distinguishes it from sibling tools like search_amazon_products, which focuses on a single platform.
+The tool's scope is immediately evident.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.